nilshareng/Hobis_Kinematics_Simulation/README.md

 To launch a batch of simulations by harcoding the entries
 - Simulation_Cinematique_Batch

+# Code Architecture

+The code offers 2 possibilities for kinematic simulation :

+- Simulation_Cinematique.m --> Pre_Traitements.m --> Boucle_Optimisation.m to create a single simulation from a set of handpicked variables

+- Simulation_Cinematique_Batch.m --> Formatage_Variables_Batch --> Pre_Traitements.m --> Boucle_Optimisation.m to create a set of simulations from hardcoded sets of variables.

+# Ins and Outs

+Ins :

+As files and variables set either in Simulation_Cinematique or Simulation_Cinematique_Batch :
+-

+Outs :

+As a structure 'Results' saved in '.\Resultats' with fields :
+-

 # Main Objects

 - Markers : A set of marker from a .c3d file (from 'btkgetmarkers') or from a .txt file for a model (from 'HobisDataParser').
 Contains the markers XYZ coordinates in fields sorted by name 'Markers.RFWT, Markers.LFWT, ...'